America's Top 120+

 HD Service: DISH's offer versus DirecTV's offer.

-DISH's offer: HD service is free for 24 months.
+DISH's offer: HD service is free for life.
 Agree to the contract, and AutoPay billing, and that's it.
 Any HD receiver will work and most of the most popular programming packages qualify for this.

 FREE HD Receiver upgrades (non DVRs): DISH versus DIRECTV

 DISH offers up to three non-DVR, HD receiver upgrades free (more on DVR offers below).
-The HD free for 24 months promotion with DISH does not require that you order an HD-DVR.
+The HD free for life promotion with DISH does not require that you order an HD-DVR.

 DirecTV offers up to four non-DVR, HD receiver upgrades for free.
 HD service is not free with DirecTV when ordering non-DVR HD equipment.
 If you order an HD-DVR as one of your receivers, then you no longer get four HD receiver upgrades for free: every subsequent receiver incurs an upgrade fee (minimum of $99).
 This policy is likely in place to force new custoemers into the Genie receiver system, which we'll talk about later.